Here is the reality every leader of a remote or hybrid team needs to face squarely: presence is not proximity.

 Trust: The Foundation That Cannot Be Skipped

 Trust is the core infrastructure of every high-performing team.
-In a physical office, trust accumulates through a thousand small interactions — hallway conversations, shared lunches, reading body language, noticing when someone seems off.
+In a physical office, trust accumulates through a thousand small interactions.
+Hallway conversations, shared lunches, reading body language, noticing when someone seems off.
 Remove the physical space and all of those informal trust-building mechanisms disappear.
 They have to be deliberately replaced.

 "That gap between what trust requires and what leaders are actually doing is where remote team dysfunction lives."

 Research covering 1.3 million employees found that employees who believe they can count on their colleagues to cooperate are 8.2 times more likely to give extra effort.
-That level of cooperation does not happen without trust — and trust does not survive distance without active maintenance.
+That level of cooperation does not happen without trust, and trust does not survive distance without active maintenance.
 High-trust companies also see 50% less turnover and twice the revenue growth of their low-trust counterparts.

-What Trust-Building Looks Like at a Distance
+What Trust-Building Looks Like

 Maintaining Culture Without a Building